docker-solr/docker-solr/update.md

 Keep an eye out for "This key is not certified with a trusted signature!"; it would be good to verify the fingerprints with ones you have in your PGP keyring.

+There are two scripts directories: `./scripts`, used by `solr:8` which uses the Solr installer, and `./scripts-before8` for older versions which were installed by simply untarring the distribution.
+When changing scripts in one of these, remember to review the other directory to see if the same changes apply there.

 To run simple automated tests against the images:

 ```bash